Josh Elliott: Early life and education

 Elliott was born to Susan, who gave Elliott up for adoption.
 He was adopted by Charles Elliott and Toni Jordan and grew up in Los Angeles, California.
 When he was 13, his father came out as gay at the time of his parents' divorce.
 His father died when Elliott was 15.

 After graduating from Loyola High School of Los Angeles, Elliott attended the University of California, Santa Barbara.
 He originally enrolled at UC Santa Barbara in hopes of joining the UC Santa Barbara Gauchos men's water polo team, but instead ended up working at the university paper, The Daily Nexus.
 He graduated from UCSB in 1993 with a B.A. degree in English literature.

 Elliot worked as a stringer for the Santa Barbara News-Press.
 He then moved on to graduate school at Columbia University's Graduate School of Journalism, where he earned a Master of Science degree in 1999.
 He worked in television as a producer for Galaxy Productions before moving onto 20th Century Fox.
-He began there in comedy development and later worked in physical production.
+He began there in development and later worked in production.
 After graduating from Columbia, Elliott worked for Sports Illustrated for six years, covering events in most major sports.

 Career

-ESPN career
+ESPN

 Elliott first joined ESPN in 2004 as a panelist for Around the Horn and Jim Rome Is Burning, as well as serving as guest co-host for Cold Pizza on ESPN2.
 On ESPN Classic, Elliott hosted the short-lived Classic Now, which aired from June 2005 to March 2006.
 He also started appearing as a co-anchor on ESPNEWS and reporting for SportsCenter.
 After Classic Now was canceled, Elliott began contributing to ESPN the Magazine and ESPN.com.

 When ESPN began airing SportsCenter live every weekday morning on August 11, 2008, Elliott was paired as an anchor with Hannah Storm for the first three hours of the programming block beginning at 9:00 a.m.
 ET.